 About fifteen years ago at a mall in San Francisco, a consumer was looking for a pair of Airwalk desert boots but couldn’t find the right color in his size.
 Frustrated, he investigated the idea of selling shoes on the Internet and launched his online shoe store shortly thereafter.
 Today, gross sales for Zappos.com exceed $1 billion annually.

-The idea of selling products online merits thoughtful consideration, especially in today’s world where ecommerce sales continue to grow year after year.
-Recent figures from comScore support this – the second quarter of 2013 marked the fifteenth consecutive quarter of positive year-over-year growth in U.S. retail e-commerce sales, and the eleventh consecutive quarter of double-digit growth.
+The idea of selling products online merits thoughtful consideration, especially in today’s world where e-commerce sales continue to grow year after year.

-A strong memorable domain name for your ecommerce store is essential so choose accordingly (for tips read How to Choose a Domain Name).
-Registering a domain name will allow your visitors to find your site without issues and allow you to maintain control of your brand.
-A domain name gives you the flexibility to change between ecommerce solutions as your business grows, while still allowing your customers to still be able to find you without interruption.
-You will also need to determine whether to manage your own web hosting or have your platform provider host it on your behalf.
-There are pros and cons with both options so consider the long-term goals of your store and decide accordingly.
+A strong memorable domain name for your e-commerce store is essential so choose accordingly (for tips read How to Choose a Domain Name).
+Registering a domain name gives you control of your brand, regardless of whether you use it as a web address for your own website or as a web address that points to an existing e-commerce solution such as Amazon, Etsy, or eBay.
+A domain name also gives you the flexibility to change between e-commerce solutions as your business grows, while still allowing your customers to find you without interruption.

-Online customers prefer to pay by credit card so you will need to have a merchant account to take and process money to your business account.
+Knowing how you will collect payment on your e-commerce store will help determine what web presence will work best for you.
+Online customers prefer to pay by credit card, many existing e-commerce solutions, like Etsy, simplify this experience as the functionality is built in.
+If you choose to set up your own site, you may need to consider setting up a merchant account to take and process money to your business account.
 Contact your bank to get more information on how to establish one – for security reasons, they will probably require you to work with a payment service provider (PSP) or “payment gateway.”
-Additionally, the majority of shoppers also prefer multiple payment options, so consider an interface with a third party payment service like PayPal.
+Another option to consider is an interface with a third party payment service, like PayPal.

 - Simple: You’re selling a single product and only need a way for customers to pay, like a Paypal “Buy Now” button.